Farms under the Cities – a Sustainable Idea?

 The pandemic has unveiled several flaws in the system, one of which is the fact that, despite the more than enough food, there are entire communities going hungry.
 This is due to the fact that food production is doing fine, but food transportation is not.
 There are a few proposed solutions to the problem and we are going to discuss one today: how sustainable is it to have farms underneath the cities?

 When you think about traditional farming, you usually come up with a picture of a content farmer with a large field, a few tractors, and moderately-sized livestock.
+However, the improvement in technology has changed this, and affected all areas of life.
+People can now use computers for anything from monitoring their crops and livestock, to watching videos online or finding the Best Online Casinos for gambling in their free time.
 Population expansion has shifted the food production on farms to a more industrial level, causing farms to expand and turn to large companies.
 These companies expand their properties and bring in large and heavy-duty machines to give the produce and the livestock efficient treatment.
 After that, the issue is transporting the goods to cities, which also expand, making for some pretty interesting logistical problems.

 Vertical Farming in London